 - Long Etched

-To identify the rounded bubble you need to look at the side where it will have rounded edges instead of the indentation like the etched one.
+To identify the rounded bubble you need to look at the side where it will have rounded edges instead of an indentation.

-The plastic used to produce these bubbles is quite hard and not like the common oversize bubbles that are easily dented.
-There are no etched edged bubbles found on Meccano cards.
+The plastic used to produce these bubbles was quite durable and not like the mass produced oversized bubbles that are easily dented.

-This is another style of Meccano bubble used a little later in production, it can be found on some reissue and ROTJ characters but is more often than not found on Meccano issue POTF cards, it has rounded edges that attach to the card and is larger than the previously shown Meccano bubble but quite fragile and thin.
+This is an example of a bubble used on some Meccano ROTJ and POTF figures.
+It has rounded edges that attach to the card and is quite fragile and thin.